gregWDumont/portfolio-backend/README.md

 # My portfolio-backend

-Welcome to my portfolio-backend repository which I have built with Python and Flask.
+Welcome to my portfolio-backend repository which I have built with Python, Flask, Heroku, and PostGres.

 ## About